edgio-docs/edgio-docs/guides/nuxt.md

 {{ CLI_NAME }} build && {{ CLI_NAME }} run --production
 ```

-Setting `--production` runs your app exactly as it will be uploaded to the Moovweb cloud using serverless-offline.
+Setting `--production` runs your app exactly as it will be uploaded to the {{ PRODUCT_NAME }} cloud using serverless-offline.

 ## Deploying